50 Awful Health Habits Everyone Still Does—But Shouldn’t!

 The latest trendy diet won't trump time-honored principles for good nutrition and health.
 "Trying a new health fad every time one comes out leads to inconsistent self-care," says Rachel Franklin, MD, a family medicine physician at OU Medicine in Oklahoma City.

-And to live your happiest and healthiest life, be sure to avoid these 70 Things You Should Never Do For Your Health.
+And to live your happiest and healthiest life, be sure to avoid these 100 Ways Your Home Could Be Making You Sick.